gemini-rtsw/gemini-docs/howtos/CentOS8-VM.rst

 Using tito to Build and Deploy RPMs
 -----------------------------------
-In Gemini's test environment :code:`tito` is used to build and deploy RPMs to the `testing RPM repository <Gemini's RTSWG RPM Repository>`_.
+In Gemini's test environment :code:`tito` is used to build and deploy RPMs to the `testing RPM repository`_.
 It can be installed by

 ::